thexant/BotReadme/TOS.md

 ### Moderation
 - Server administrators have authority over Bot usage in their servers
-- We may take action against users who violate these Terms
+- Server owners should take appropriate action against users violating terms within their servers.
-- Actions may include warnings, temporary restrictions, or permanent bans
-- Appeals can be made through our support server
+- Contact us in the support server for the immediate removal of data that violates any of these terms.

 ## 7. Data and Privacy